Mahmudtareq/health-care-diagnostic/README.md

 * our Emergency Ambulance  service is available
 ### `Deployment`

-See the section about [deployment](https://tender-chandrasekhar-7b5c5e.netlify.app/) for more information.
+See Live Project Link [deployment](https://tender-chandrasekhar-7b5c5e.netlify.app/) for more information.